-Criteria Exceptional 5 Proficient 4 Satisfactory 3 Emerging 2 Unsatisfactory 1 Score Comprehensive Summary of Book A detailed, clear and comprehensive description of the book's thesis and main ideas with references supporting the author's main argument A clear and comprehensive description of the book's main ideas as a part of describing the author's main argument.
-Detail support is lacking A description of the book's main ideas that is clear but not complete ideas, however it lacks clarity and No description of the book's main ideas or the author's main arguments 5 Critical Evaluation Gives critical evaluation with supporting factors of the author's main argument(s).
+Criteria Exceptional Proficient Satisfactory Emerging Unsatisfactory Score criteria 5 4 3 2 1 30010 Comprehensive Summary of Book A detailed, clear and comprehensive description of the book's thesis and main ideas with references supporting the author's main argument A clear and comprehensive description of the book's main ideas as a part of describing the author's main argument.
+Detail support is lacking • the book's main ideas, however it lacks clarity and No description of the book's main ideas or the author's main arguments 10 Critical Evaluation Gives critical evaluation with supporting factors of the author's main argument(s).
 Includes a critique of the material presented by the author addressing their strengths and weaknesses Gives critical evaluation with supporting factors of the author's main points(s).
-There is insufficient critique addressing their strengths and weaknesses Gives critical evaluation without supporting factors of subsidiary point(s).
-There is insufficient critique addressing their strengths and weaknesses Gives inadequate evaluation of a subsidiary point There is insufficient critique addressing their strengths and weaknesses No evaluation of the authors main argument or main ideas 5 Personal Reaction Articulates a detailed personal and practical response to the ideas from the book in a particular church growth ministry context Articulates a detailed personal and practical response to the ideas from the book, but lacks a particular church growth ministry context Articulates a response lacking in detail to the ideas from the book but no particular ministry context is identified T here is no personal or practical response to the ideas from the book 5 Organized Structure of Report All sections of the review are separated by paragraphs and clearly headlined as per criteria All sections of the review are separated by paragraphs but not all are headlined Paragraph separation and headlining unclear as per criteria are paragraph separated or headlined No headlining of any section of the review, nor are there chapter separations 5 Total points 20
+There is insufficient critique addressing their strengths and weaknesses - subsidiary point No evaluation of the authors main argument or main ideas 10 Personal Reaction Articulates a detailed personal and practical response to the ideas from the book in a particular church growth ministry context Articulates a detailed personal and practical response to the ideas from the book, but lacks a particular church growth ministry context Articulates a response lacking in detail to the ideas from the book but no particular ministry context is identified response is not clearly related to ideas from the book.
+There is no personal or practical response to the ideas from the book 5 Organized Structure of Report All sections of the review are separated by paragraphs and headlined to describe the sections as per the requirement of the assignment All sections of the review are separated by paragraphs, but not all are headlined as per the requirement of the assignment headlining unclear are paragraph separated or headlined No headlining of any section of the review, nor are there chapter separations 5 Total points 30